 The awards are presented by the Méliès International Festivals Federation. a network of 26 film festivals in 19 different countries, with a global attendance of more than 800,000 visitors, making it a vital economic and cultural force in the fantastic film scene.

-The Méliès d’or awards ceremony was held this Sunday, October 6th, at 10:45 p.m. at the Melià Sitges Auditori, before the screening of Lux Aeterna, directed by Gaspar Noé, who received the Méliès d’Or for Climax in 2018.
+The Méliès d’or awards ceremony was held Saturday, October 17th, at 20:00 p.m. at the Meliã Sitges Auditori, before the screening of Kandisha, directed by Julien Maury and Alexandre Bustillo.